-- Present their requirements: one valid ID with a photocopy and the filled-in application form.
+- Present your requirements: one valid ID with a photocopy and the filled-in application form.

 - Proceed to the Voter Registration Machine (VRM) for biometrics capturing.
-This is the only step wherein face masks and face shields are to be removed.
+This is the only step wherein your face mask and face shield are to be removed.

 - Receive an acknowledgment receipt.

 Physical distancing of at least two (2) meters must be observed through and through.
-Expect that only a certain number of people will be allowed inside the establishment throughout the registration process.
+That said, you can expect that only a certain number of people will be allowed inside the establishment for the registration process.
 Senior citizens, persons with disabilities (PWDs) and pregnant women, meanwhile, will be granted access to an express lane.